ldunham1/abstract_factories/README.md

 ---

+## Installation
+Clone the project locally.

+---

-## Usage:
+## Usage
-Initialise `AbstractTypeFactory`/`AbstractInstanceFactory` with the abstract type to respect.
+Initialize AbstractTypeFactory or AbstractInstanceFactory with the abstract type.
-Optionally provide the attribute/method name to identify items by name (and optionally version).
+Optionally, provide the attribute/method name to identify items by name (and optionally version).
-> If a name identifier is not provided, the subclass name `__name__` is used by default.

-This allows the factory to determine the registered items that best matches base requirements (name and optionally, version).
 ```python
 from abstract_factories import AbstractTypeFactory, AbstractInstanceFactory